sb2nov/mac-setup/Apps/README.md

 ### Developer Tools
 - [Google Chrome](https://www.google.com/intl/en/chrome/browser/): Installs Chrome which is one of the best browsers currently.
 All chrome browsers and extensions are saved by Google so can be synced easily.
 - [Valentina Studio](http://www.valentina-db.com/en/valentina-studio-overview):  Valentina Studio is a gui to create, administer and query MySQL, Postgres and SQLite databases.
+- [Atom](https://atom.io/): Open source editor by Github and is very similar to Sublime Text in most aspects.

 ### Productivity
 - [1Password](https://agilebits.com/onepassword): Cross platform password management tool.